![]() |

 This method reads and discards n bytes from the socket without returning any data.
 It is useful in scenarios where part of the stream should be skipped (e.g., headers, fixed-length preambles, corrupted payloads).

 The discard operation is performed using a temporary buffer of configurable size, which defaults to 1024 bytes.
-This chunk size is chosen as a balance between memory usage and I/O efficiency, but can be tuned for performance.
+If the chunk size is 0, the method throws an exception.

 |